nikita-traynin/OSTEP-Homework/cpu-measurement/README.md

 Notice that I actually had child 1 fork into child 2.
 So the two children process are not siblings on the same level in the process tree, though it could be done like that as well.

+The next step was setting up two pipes in each direction, and timing the reads.
+Files: measurePipe2.c